YWANG1224/YWANG/research.md

 ### <a name="workingpaper"></a>Working Papers

 - Ting LUO, **Yan WANG**.
 The art of storytelling: Pro-regime narratives on Chinese social media and the official opinion leaders.
-Working paper.
+Under Review.
     <details>
       <summary>Abstract</summary>
     The Chinese government under Xi Jinping has taken an active role in shaping and leading online discussions in cyberspace in order to occupy the battlefield of online public opinion.
 While much is known about the strategies and tactics used by various online actors to promote pro-regime messages, we know little about how narratives are constructed in these messages.
 In this paper, we propose the theoretical framework of event-based narratives and the detailed storytelling in the pro-regime messages promoted by key opinion leaders on Chinese social media platform.
 We drew a random sample of all Weibo verified users and collected all posts posed by them between January and May 2022, yielding a total of over three million posts by government accounts, organizations, enterprises, media, and celebrities.
 With linguistic algorithm that captures the action, the agent performing that action, and the patient being acted upon, we unravel the storytelling and meaning construction of subject-object-action network of four trending topics related to four key social-economic events at the time — the Beijing Winter Olympics, the Russian invasion of Ukraine, the Shanghai Lockdown, and the chained mother likely to be a victim of human trafficking found in Jiangsu Province.
 In each of these events the state plays varied roles of either initiative or responsive, and the tactics the state involve influencing the public opinion are distinctive.
 The elements, strategies, and beliefs including focusing on the rational data and positive energy in Shanghai Lockdown, wind down the public discussions and focus on the local problems in the Fengxian Events.
 There are also highlights of national pride and an entertaining glory in Winter Olympics, and redirect the discussions to the evil US, and rationales for Russia’s move in Russia-Ukraine war.
 We also present the different narratives across government, media, and celebrities’ accounts, as well as the diffusion pattern of some key narratives.
 Our work shed new light on how online opinion leaders construct the narratives and stories in various scenarios, as well as the relationship between the state, platforms, and the public in discipling public opinion and constructing pro-regime mainstream consensus in authoritarian regimes.